Nathanim1919/alx-low_level_programming/README.md

-nested loops and functions in c programming
+more functions and nested loops in C programming